juicedata/juicefs/docs/en/reference/how_to_setup_metadata_engine.md

 Same as Redis, the Active Replication is asychronous, which may cause consistency issues.
 So use with caution!
 :::

-When being used as metadata storage engine in Juice, KeyDB is used exactly in the same way as Redis.
+When being used as metadata storage engine for Juice, KeyDB is used exactly in the same way as Redis.
 So please refer to the [Redis](#redis) section for usage.

 ## PostgreSQL